 Cost-savings have long driven the popularity of mail-order prescriptions, but the J.D.
 Power survey shows that the advantage has tilted sharply toward traditional pharmacies since 2011, when the last survey was conducted.

 More Research Needed

 Previous research by Schmittdiel has demonstrated that patients can achieve better cholesterol control when they receive their prescriptions by mail.
-She also has shown that the mail-order method results in better medication adherence.

 Such studies have also been conducted within the Kaiser system in northern California.
 Kaiser is able to conduct such studies because it has the largest patient-centered medical records system in the world, according to AJMC.